Overview – Reinstall Drivers in Windows

 Step #3: Right Click the driver that you want to reinstall and select the Uninstall Driver option.

 Step #4: Restart your device and the operating system will attempt to reinstall the drivers.

 Reinstalling drivers resolves conflicts and ensures correct operation, as well as reducing the likelihood of future problems if installed correctly.

 Sometimes, the programs on a computer or laptop begin to lag severely.
-One of the most prevalent causes of windows performance degradation is misconfigured drivers.
+One of the most prevalent causes of Windows performance degradation is driver misconfiguration.
 As a result, reinstalling the drivers may assist to improve driver performance.

 Proper Hardware Functioning